The short version

 Closing

-What matters is that trust can be inherited far more easily than most users realize.
+Selling extensions is not automatically suspicious, but trust can be inherited far more easily than most users realize.